 Though cloud computing has its pros and cons, on the whole, it is more beneficial than harmful.
 Do your research to make sure you select a good and reliable cloud provider.
 Investment in cloud computing should be for the long term and the cloud computing domain is expected to evolve further in the future.

 This is a guide to the Advantages and Disadvantages of Cloud Computing.
-Here we discuss the introduction to the advantages and disadvantages of cloud computing in detail.
+Here we discuss the basic concept along with advantages and disadvantages of cloud computing in detail.
 You can also go through our other suggested articles to learn more–